shanghai-Jerry/SmartLib/README.md

 Those functions can be used to both readers and books.

-Users can generate QR Code for themselves and of course books ( WebQRC's function), , then readers can automatically login the system by scanning the QR Code through their mobile phone (WebLogin's function).
+Users can generate QR Code for themselves and of course for books ( WebQRC's function), , then readers can automatically login the system by scanning the QR Code through their mobile phone (WebLogin's function).
-By scanning the books' QR Code, then can review the details of the books

-You can manage plenty of informations of readers and books through this system in a very convenient way, and it works efficiently.
-What's more improtant, The system can be easily installed.
+By scanning the books' QR Code, then can review the summary of the books.You can manage plenty of informations of readers and books here in a very convenient way, and it works efficiently.

 Of course, the system still have some demerits.

-Look forward to having a great improvment in furture.
+Look forward to having a great improvment in the furture.

 Thanks for your support.